GideonLeGrange/mikrotik-java/README.md

 ## Versions

-**The current stable version is 2.2**
+**The current stable version is 3.0**

 This library uses [semantic versioning](http://semver.org/)

-### Changes in version 2.2:
+### Changes in version 3.0:

+Version 3.0 addresses the problems the API has around TLS encryption.
+To do this, the way secure connections are implemented is changed, to put the power to do this in the hands of the user.
+This means that:
+* The `connectTLS` API methods were removed.
+* A new method, `connect(SocketFactory fact, String host, int port, int timeout)`, was added.

+Further changes include:
+* The deprecated `disconnect()` method is removed.

+#### Version 2.x
-Version 2.2 implements AutoCloseable on ApiConnection to support Java 7's try-with-resources statement.
+* 2.2 implemented AutoCloseable on ApiConnection to support Java 7's try-with-resources statement.

-#### Previous 2.x versions:

 * 2.1 added the ability to use connection and command timeouts as.

 * 2.0.3 Fixed bug #18 - An empty username in ```login()``` caused the API to hang.